 At this stage, the practitioner understands the process that produces the "dissolution" of the i-filter – it is a process of transforming one thing into another.
 This is the key process of the entire practice.

-The practitioner understands that everything at his disposal – his only resource – is initially present "on board" and concentrated in the form of the i-filter.
-Such a "concentrate" is similar to chemical fuel (coal, for example).
-Under certain conditions (combustion in a furnace, for the example with coal), the concentrate is transformed back into its primary state from which it was once born.
-The "combustion of coal" (transformation) occurs through the awareness and complete experiencing of the layers of the i-filter.
-Pain, fear, despair – this is the binding agent (composition) that is released as "combustion" products in the process of transformation.
-Through practice, the practitioner carries out the release (reverse transformation) of the primary state "stored" in the form of the i-filter.
+The practitioner understands that everything at his disposal – his only available resource – is initially present "on board" and concentrated in the form of the i-filter.
+Such a "concentrate" is similar to chemical fuel (for example, coal).
+Under certain conditions (combustion in a furnace, for the example with coal), the concentrate is again transformed back into its primary state from which it was once born.
+Suffering, fear, despair – this is the binding agent (composition) that is released as products of "combustion" ("smoke") in the process of transformation.
+The transformation (combustion of coal) occurs through the awareness and complete experiencing of the layers of the i-filter.
+Thus, through practice, the reverse transformation of the i-filter occurs with the release of the "stored" primary state.

 The practitioner understands that he has no other resource for expanding understanding (consciousness).
 He has only what he already has.
 Also, in the course of practice, he understood that other methods of interacting with the i-filter do not transform it into understanding – avoidance (in any form) of the awareness and experiencing of the layers of the i-filter leads to the strengthening of the filter, binding consciousness and making it more complex and stable.